This is the multi-page printable view of this section. Click here to print.

 Associated Prism Function - This drop down allows the user to select the associated Prism function that is being opened and closed.
 This field is critical when the fixture contains more than one prism function that can be opened and closed.

-1. Select the Plus Plus button to add a new prism entry.
+- Select the Plus button to add a new prism entry.

 Select the Next button to continue to configure your intelligent fixture.